Stop DataWorks service billing

 Stop using DataWorks software

-If you no longer use DataWorks paid editions or Data Modeling, unsubscribe from the purchased functional or resource commodities.
+If you no longer use the DataWorks paid editions and Data Modeling, unsubscribe from the corresponding subscription commodities for features or resources.

 2. In the left-side navigation pane, click Purchased Resources and Services.
-Select the type of item from which you want to unsubscribe, find the product, click the image icon in the Actions column, and select Unsubscribe.
+Select the commodity type that you want to unsubscribe from, click the image icon in the Actions column for the target product, and select Unsubscribe.

 Note

-The platform refunds the price difference of the edition based on the remaining time in the current billing cycle.
+The platform refunds the price difference based on the remaining time in the current billing cycle.

-If you temporarily do not need the features of Standard Edition, Professional Edition, or Enterprise Edition, perform the following operations:
+If you temporarily do not need the features of Standard Edition, Professional Edition, or Enterprise Edition, you can perform the following operations:

 1. Log on to the DataWorks console and click Purchased Resources and Services in the left-side navigation pane.